 When you’re preparing to change your guitar strings, make sure that you lay your guitar on it’s back, on a flat and sturdy surface, like a table.
 Make sure that you have enough room to work on your guitar without being cramped or uncomfortable.

-A lot of guitar players don’t change their strings often enough, which causes a muddy and dull sound to produced from an otherwise high quality guitar.
-Some guitar players do change their guitar strings enough, but they don’t know how to change them the right way, which is also just as bad as not changing them often enough.
+Guitar players don’t change their set of strings often enough, which causes a muddy and dull sound to be produced from an otherwise high-quality guitar.
+Some guitar players do only change the damaged wire (when there is one), but they don’t know how to change them the right way, which is also just as bad as not changing them often enough.

 If you know how to properly change your guitar strings, you’ll help to provide your guitar with the proper care that it deserves, which will help your instrument’s quality to last a long period